Large Language Models for Cyber Security: A Systematic Literature Review: RQ1: What types of security tasks have been facilitated by LLM-based approaches?

 This section explores the application of LLMs in the field of software and system security.
 LLMs excel in understanding user commands, inferring program control and data flow, and generating complex data structures~\cite{wu2023llm4sesec}.
 The tasks it includes vulnerability detection, vulnerability repair, bug detection, bug repair, program fuzzing, reverse engineering and binary analysis, malware detection, and system log analysis.

 \textbf{Vulnerability detection.}~The escalation in software vulnerabilities is evident in the recent surge of vulnerability reports documented by Common Vulnerabilities and Exposures (CVEs)~\cite{vulde0}.
 With this rise, the potential for cybersecurity attacks grows, posing significant economic and social risks.
 Hence, the detection of vulnerabilities becomes imperative to safeguard software systems and uphold social and economic stability.
 The method of utilizing LLMs for static vulnerability detection in code shows significant performance improvements compared to traditional approaches based on graph neural networks or matching rules~\cite{chen2023vulde1,ferrag2023vulde2,bakhshandeh2023vulde3,chen2023vulde4,wang2023vulde5,chow2023vulde6,liu-etal-2023vulde7,vulde8,zhang2023vulde9,zhang2023vulde10,khare2023vulde11,ullah2023vulde12,quan2023vulde15}.
-The potential demonstrated by GPT series models in vulnerability detection tasks is particularly evident~\cite{liu-etal-2023vulde7,zhang2023vulde9,khare2023vulde11,chen2023vulde1,ferrag2023vulde2,ullah2024vulde17}.
+For instance, SCALE enhances detection by using LLMs to generate comments for Abstract Syntax Tree nodes, creating a novel Structured Natural Language Comment Tree (SCT) representation fed to a graph classifier~\cite{vulde21}.
+Furthermore, techniques like multi-task instruction fine-tuning, as used in VulLLM, aim to improve model generalization by training simultaneously on detection, localization, and vulnerability explanation tasks~\cite{du-etal-2024-vulde22}.
+The potential demonstrated by GPT series models in vulnerability detection tasks is particularly evident~\cite{liu-etal-2023vulde7,zhang2023vulde9,khare2023vulde11,chen2023vulde1,ferrag2023vulde2,ullah2024vulde17, vulde20, vulde19, xu2024vulde18}.
 However, LLMs may generate false positives when dealing with vulnerability detection tasks due to minor changes in function and variable names or modifications to library functions~\cite{ullah2023vulde12}.
 Liu et al.~\cite{liu2023vulde13} proposed LATTE, which combines LLMs to achieve automated binary taint analysis.
 This overcomes the limitations of traditional taint analysis, which requires manual customization of taint propagation rules and vulnerability inspection rules.
 They discovered 37 new vulnerabilities in real firmware.
 Tihanyi et al.~\cite{tihanyi2023vulde14} used LLMs to generate a large-scale vulnerability-labeled dataset, FormAI, while also noting that over 50\% of the code generated by LLMs may contain vulnerabilities, posing a significant risk to software security.